-Andrew Spratt from A&L Goodbody, discusses dismissal on the grounds of gross misconduct.
+The employment team at A&L Goodbody, discusses dismissal on the grounds of gross misconduct.

-He advises on how employers should go about following the three step process and other considerations that should be observed when dealing with a dismissal on grounds of gross misconduct.
+The team advises on how employers should go about following the three step process and other considerations that should be observed when dealing with a dismissal on grounds of gross misconduct.

 I'm going to be looking at dismissing employees on the grounds of misconduct.
 Employees have the right not to be unfairly dismissed, but there are potentially fair reasons for dismissal, and one of those is on the grounds of misconduct.
 Article 130(b) of the Employment Rights (Northern Ireland) Order provides for this.